teclabat/tcltk-binaries/README.md

 ## RPM builds
 For RPM builds the RedHat distributions are used.
 A `.rpm` file is created and can be installed using `rpm -i <file>`.
 The installation goes into `/opt/tcltk<version>`.

+## Support from AI
+I had much support from claude.ai migrating packages from Tcl86 to Tcl90.
+All changes have been reviewed, mostly Tcl_Size changes, init calls etc. Much details can be found in the TECLABCHANGES.md files.